Financial Advisers Register

 Who is on the Register

-The Financial Advisers Register lists all individuals who are authorised as a financial adviser.
+The Financial Advisers Register lists all individuals who are authorised and registered to provide advice as a financial adviser.

 The definition of a financial adviser is an individual who is: